RamSailopal/YottaDB-Grafana-Server/README.md

 This back end server running using Python Flask, takes data out of YottaDB globals and then converts then to a format that can be interpreted by Grafana through API end points.

+Details of the YottaDB Grafana plugin can be found here - https://github.com/RamSailopal/YottaDB-Grafana-Plugin

 # Setting Up

 The infrastructure uses **Chris Munt's** **mg_python** and so this will first need setting up both on the YottaDB and also the server running this Grafana backend server: